bcgov/ssdtools/paper/paper.md

 ## Distributions

 Ten distributions are currently available in `ssdtools`.
-The original version of `ssdtools` provided the two parameters log-normal (lnorm), log-logistic (llogis), log-Gumbel (lgumbel, also known as the inverse Weibull), gamma, Weibull (weibull) and Gompertz (gompertz) distributions.
+The original version (v0) of `ssdtools` provided the two parameters log-normal (lnorm), log-logistic (llogis), log-Gumbel (lgumbel, also known as the inverse Weibull), gamma, Weibull (weibull) and Gompertz (gompertz) distributions.
-In the first major update, the two parameter inverse Pareto (invpareto), three parameter Burr Type III (burrIII3) and five parameter log-normal log-normal (lnorm_lnorm) and log-logistic log-logistic (llogis_llogis) mixture distributions were added.
+In the first major update (v1), the two parameter inverse Pareto (invpareto), three parameter Burr Type III (burrIII3) and five parameter log-normal log-normal (lnorm_lnorm) and log-logistic log-logistic (llogis_llogis) mixture distributions were added.
-Together with the inverse Weibull, the Burr Type III and inverse Pareto provide the underlying distributions of the SSD fitting software `Burrlioz` [@barry2012burrlioz] while the mixture distributions were added to accommodate bimodality [@fox_recent_2021].
+Together with the Burr Type III, the inverse Pareto and inverse Weibull provide the underlying distributions of the SSD fitting software `Burrlioz` [@barry2012burrlioz] while the mixture distributions were added to accommodate bimodality [@fox_recent_2021].
 Since v1, `ssdtools` has by default fitted the lnorm, llogis, lgumbel, gamma, weibull and lnorm_lnorm distributions.

 ## Model Fitting

-In the first major update (v1), `fitdistrplus` [@fitdistrplus] was replaced by `TMB` [@tmb] for fitting the available distributions via Maximum Likelihood.
+In the first major update (v1), the dependency `fitdistrplus` [@fitdistrplus] was replaced by `TMB` [@tmb] for fitting the available distributions via Maximum Likelihood [@millar_maximum_2011].
 The move to `TMB` allowed more control over model specification, transparency regarding convergence criteria and better assessment of numerical instability issues.

 ## Model Averaging